Discreet Confidential Consultation (213) 374-3952

 Why Do Sex Crimes Take So Long to Investigate?

 I've been handling sex crime defense now in Los Angeles County for almost 30 years, so I think I have a pretty good feel for what's going on in that type of investigation situation.
-There's no question when it's not clear whether somebody has committed a sex crime, or even if it is clear, but the police don't come out right away and arrest the person.
+There's no question when it's not clear whether somebody has committed a sex crime, or even if it is clear; the police don't come out right away and arrest the person.

 Instead, it's handled by a detective; some of these cases can take months, even years, for them to prosecute the case.
 The reasons for this are many-fold, including the following: